 - Cutting Board, for prepping and slicing

 Fig Flatbread with Blue Cheese & Prosciutto: Roll out pizza dough and brush with olive oil.
 Top with sliced fresh figs and dot with blue cheese.
 Bake in a 500°F oven until dough is crisp and cheese is melted.
-Top with thinly sliced prosciutto and arugula lightly dressed with olive oil, lemon juice, salt and pepper.
+Top with thinly sliced prosciutto and arugula that’s been lightly dressed with olive oil, lemon juice, salt and pepper.

 Grilled Fig & Ricotta Bruschetta: Stir together ricotta, honey and orange and lemon zest.
 Skewer halved figs and brush with warmed honey.
 Grill until well marked all over.
 Spread ricotta mixture on thick slices of grilled country bread.
 Top with grilled figs, drizzle with honey and garnish with slivered fresh mint.